 - 6.10 The Council and the Developer entered into a Principal Development Agreement ("PDA") on 11 August 2006 to secure the delivery of the regeneration of the Estate.
 The PDA was varied on 5 February 2014 to reflect the Scheme further to the 2013 Planning Permission, and changes commercial updates. - 6.11 The Scheme will be predominantly financed by the Developer who will achieve a commercial return from the sale of the private and affordable residential units, as well as some commercial units.
-Therefore Barratt Metropolitan LLP has considered and approved all elements of the scheme falling under this CPO.
-It is believed to be viable and deliverable, and the LLP remains committed to delivering the West Hendon regeneration as a whole. - 6.12 In relation to CPO1, the Secretary of State found at DL:21 that "there is a reasonable prospect the overall scheme for the regeneration of the West Hendon Estate will proceed". - 6.13 The Council and Developer also entered into a CPO Indemnity Agreement ("CPOIA") on 5 February 2014, under which the Developer undertook to indemnify the Council in respect of costs incurred in promoting, making and securing the compulsory acquisition of the Order Land and the compensation payments arising from those acquisitions.
+Barratt Metropolitan LLP has considered and approved all elements of the scheme falling under this CPO.
+It is considered to be viable and deliverable, and the LLP remains committed to delivering the West Hendon regeneration as a whole. - 6.12 In relation to CPO1, the Secretary of State found at DL:21 ("CDA.20") that "there is a reasonable prospect the overall scheme for the regeneration of the West Hendon Estate will proceed".
+Since the Secretary of State's decision the Council and developer have continued to proceed with implementation of the scheme. - 6.13 The Council and Developer also entered into a CPO Indemnity Agreement ("CPOIA") on 5 February 2014, under which the Developer undertook to indemnify the Council in respect of costs incurred in promoting, making and securing the compulsory acquisition of the Order Land and the compensation payments arising from those acquisitions.
 The CPOIA will also indemnify the Council in respect of costs related to the making and promotion of up to two subsequent CPOs, again including land acquisition costs.

 - 6.14 The Developer is due to commence construction of Phase 3b later this year.
-The Council and the Developer are satisfied that the remaining Phases of the Scheme are deliverable. - 6.15 The strategic phasing of the Scheme has been developed according to the number of units required to support Scheme viability, number of units required for decant, number of parking spaces required per phase, and the number of units triggering associated infrastructure provision (e.g. improvements to the highway network, footbridges, two-form entry primary school and community centre). - 6.16 Phase 3c of the Scheme is expected to be delivered by BMLLP ahead of the original estimated programme] A total of 358 new homes were delivered in Phase 3a by the summer of 2016.
-The Scheme is set to deliver a further 207 units with construction starting on site in early autumn 2016 for Phase 3b, and construction starting on a further 85 units on site in early 2017 as part of Phase 3c of the Scheme.
-BMLLP has reduced the delivery timeframe of the assumed Completion date for Phase 3c by 6 months from the time at which a Master Programme was first submitted to the Council, in December 2013. - 6.17 As would be expected in such a large project, the Scheme will be delivered in phases.
+The Council and the Developer are satisfied that the remaining Phases of the Scheme are deliverable. - 6.15 The strategic phasing of the Scheme has been developed according to the number of units required to support Scheme viability, number of units required for decant, number of parking spaces required per phase, and the number of units triggering associated infrastructure provision (e.g. improvements to the highway network, footbridges, two-form entry primary school and community centre). - 6.16 A total of 358 new homes were delivered in Phase 3a by the summer of 2016.
+The Scheme is set to deliver a further 207 units with construction starting on site in early 2017 for Phase 3b, and construction starting on a further 85 units on site also in early 2017 as part of Phase 3c of the Scheme.
+BMLLP has reduced the delivery timeframe of the assumed completion date for Phase 3c by 6 months from the time at which a Master Programme was first submitted to the Council, in December 2013.
+Phase 3c of the Scheme is therefore expected to be delivered by BMLLP ahead of the original programme - 6.17 As would be expected in such a large project, the Scheme will be delivered in phases.
 The Council and the Developer will seek to acquire Order Land properties within the following estimated timeframe of vacant possession dates: